gabssnake/observablehq-docs/docs/data/files/cloud-files/microsoft-teams/microsoft-teams.md

 <figure>
   <img
-    style="border-radius:2px;box-shadow:0 4px 12px rgba(0,0,0,0.15), 0 0 0 1px rgba(0, 0, 0, 0.1);margin-left:27px;margin-bottom:40px;max-width: 60%"
+    class="screenshot"
-    src="/data/files/supported-integrations/microsoft-teams/SignInToObs.png" alt="Window showing the Observable logo up top, with information about Observable and how 'adding this tab to your channel allows you to view an Observable team's notebooks inside Microsoft Teams'.
+    src="./SignInToObs.png" alt="Window showing the Observable logo up top, with information about Observable and how 'adding this tab to your channel allows you to view an Observable team's notebooks inside Microsoft Teams'.
 A button below reads 'Sign in to Observable'."
   />
   <figcaption>Click <b>Sign in to Observable</b> to continue to the Observable <b>Sign in modal</b>.</figcaption>
 </figure>